 You pay a single asset-based fee, charged monthly or quarterly, which covers the services provided by Stephens.
 Advisory fees apply to standard accounts and include investment advice, securities execution fees, certain custodial services, associated account reports and investment portfolio reports.
-This is a "wrap" fee.
+This is a wrap fee.
 Advisory programs have different maximum annual fees.
-The maximum annual fee rate for the Stephens Allocation Strategies Program ("SAS") and the Stephens Managed Assets Program ("MAP") is 2%.
+The maximum annual fee rate for the Stephens Allocation Strategies Program ("SAS"), MAP and UMA is 2%.
 The maximum annual fee rate for all other pre-paid wrap fee advisory accounts is 2.5%.
 A minimum fee is assessed per account.